Ayahuasca ceremony

 Ziprasidone (Geodon)

-You can learn more about the MAOIs here.
+You can learn more about MAO here.

 Don Orlando Gonzales Saldaña